Elementary Education, M.A.T.

 e-Learning

-For student teaching, the department may limit registration, determine assignments, and prescribe the number of teaching hours required.
-Six successful credits of student teaching are required.
-The Program Director reserves the right to require an additional 3-6 credit hours of student teaching for students who fail to meet the standard.
+For student teaching, the department may limit registration, determine assignments, and prescribe the number of teaching hours required, as appropriate.
+Six successful credits of student teaching are required (3 credits may be accepted depending on the candidate-specific situation).

 Application Requirements

 Applicants must have a bachelor’s degree with a general education background from an accredited institution.
-The program advisors will examine transcripts to determine if the applicant has sufficient content background in writing, mathematics, social science, physical and life sciences, child development, the arts, physical education, and health.
-Applicants who lack sufficient content background in one or more of these areas can expect to take additional coursework.
+The program advisor will examine transcripts to determine applicable content background and GPA requirements.

 - A completed graduate application and $60 nonrefundable application fee.

-- An official transcript indicating baccalaureate degree and a GPA of 3.00.
+- An official transcript indicating a baccalaureate degree and a GPA of 3.00.

 - Two recommendations addressing professional dispositions for the Elementary program on specific forms provided by the School of Education.